thisdougb/thisdougb.github.io/_posts/2016-07-22-Less-Friction-With-Continuous-Refactoring.md

 And it's this degree of friction, albeit unmeasurable, that indicates how agile a team or a company are.

 Technical debt is a recognised phenomenon in programming, particularly so in Agile development.
-When you take the quick option instead of considering the best option, you tend to create additional that will need to be addressed in the future.
+When you take the quick option instead of considering the best option, you tend to create additional work that will need to be addressed in the future.
 It's no different for us in DevOps, rattling through versioned VMs on a project you can quickly lose track of what's what and end up accidentally supporting all of them.

 Along with Continuous Integration and Continuous Deployment, I think we need to add Continuous Refactor to our workflows.